meta-llama/synthetic-data-kit/README.md

 This toolkit simplifies the journey of:

-- Using local LLM (via vLLM) to generate examples
+- Using local LLMs via multiple backends:
+  - vLLM for high-performance inference
+  - Ollama for easy model management and deployment
 - Modular 4 command flow
 - Converting your existing files to fine-tuning friendly formats
 - Creating synthetic datasets